Tekion Research Scientist Salary in Greater Bengaluru | ₹2.06M-₹3.77M+ | Levels.fyi

 The median Research Scientist compensation in Greater Bengaluru package at Tekion totals ₹3.77M per year.
-View the base salary, stock, and bonus breakdowns for Tekion's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tekion's total compensation packages.
 Last updated: 11/11/2025

 Company